xnorpx/blue-candle/README.md

 The Yolo model implementation in Blue Candle is based on examples found in Candle which in turn is based on Tinygrad implementation.

-Our goal with Blue Candle is to provide an accessible, user-friendly, and efficient object detection solution that can seamlessly integrate with your existing Blue Iris setup.
+Our goal with Blue Candle is to provide an accessible, user-friendly, and efficient object detection solution that can seamlessly integrate with your existing home automation setup.

 ---